How to Bulk Edit WooCommerce Orders (Status, Fields & More)

 The updated date and time is 2022-11-07 at 11:40

-5. Append Any Required Value to the Field
+5. Append Text to a Field

 For example, if you want to add “Pvt Ltd” to the Billing Company, simply go to the Billing Company row, click the pencil icon at the end, and type “&Pvt Ltd” as shown below.